-Regarding capital injections, the Swiss Code of Obligations (CO) provides for three types of capital increase: ordinary capital increase (article 650 CO), authorised capital increase (article 651 CO) and contingent capital increase (article 653 CO).
-Capital may further be injected into the corporation by way of capital contributions by shareholders (à fonds perdu payments, ie, payments without consideration).
+Regarding capital injections, the Swiss Code of Obligations (CO) provides for three types of capital increase: ordinary capital increase (article 650 of the CO), contingent capital increase (article 653 of the CO) and the capital band (article 653s of the CO), which allows to change the share capital within a predetermined range.
+Capital may further be injected into the corporation by way of capital contributions by shareholders (à fonds perdu payments; that is, payments without consideration).
 However, since no shares are issued following a capital contribution, the joint venture parties will usually ensure that each party participates in the capital contribution pro rata to its holdings in the joint venture entity.

 As for the distribution of profits, under Swiss law, corporate joint ventures may only distribute dividends on the basis of an audited balance sheet that has been approved at the shareholders' meeting.
 Further, the dividend must either be paid out of accrued profit or distributable reserves, subject to the allocation of profit to the general legal reserves under statutory law.
-Generally, shareholders do not have a right to request a corporation to repurchase its shares, and neither may the corporation deprive the shareholder of its shares.
-Certain exceptions to this principle exist, for example, in the event of a shareholder's failure to fully pay up the subscription price (article 681 CO) or in the event of a squeeze-out (in the context of a public tender offer or a merger).
+Generally, shareholders do not have a right to request a corporation to repurchase its shares and neither may the corporation deprive the shareholder of its shares.
+Certain exceptions to this principle exist, for example, in the event of a shareholder's failure to fully pay up the subscription price (article 681 of the CO) or in the event of a squeeze-out (in the context of a public tender offer or a merger).